 A scaffold type is typically made up of components that are standards, ledgers, braces, putlogs, transoms, bridle, boarding, guard rail and toeboard.

 Main Scaffolding Types Used in Construction

-- Single or Brick Layer Scaffolding Type- This type of scaffolding is typically used in the erection of brick walls.
-It is usually a temporary isolated framework set up parallel to the wall being erected, 1.2 meters from it.
-It consists of scaffolding parts- standards, ledgers, and putlogs.
+Single or Brick Layer Scaffolding Type- This type of scaffolding is typically used in the erection of brick walls.
+It is usually a temporary isolated framework set up parallel to the wall being erected, 1.2 metres from it.
+It consists of scaffolding parts- standards, ledgers and putlogs.
 A sequence of vertical members called standards made of timber or bamboo, fixed firmly into the ground and parallel to the wall being erected.
-They are placed at intervals of about 2- 2.5 meters.
-These vertical members are connected with the help of horizontal members called ledgers placed at intervals of 1.2- 1.5 meters.
+They are placed at intervals of about 2- 2.5 metres.
+These vertical members are connected with the help of horizontal members called ledgers placed at intervals of 1.2- 1.5 metres.
 Putlogs are connected on ledgers using rope lashing at one end of the scaffolds while the other end is supported into the wall.

 These putlogs are placed at intervals of 1.2- 1.5 metres.
 Braces are also fixed diagonally across standards to provide extra support and stability to the scaffolding parts when very tall structures are being constructed.